What You’ll Learn 🧩

 Example II: debugger

-Because C++ Plugin uses Visual Studio IDE, it supports really efficient debugging.
-It helps you find semantic errors, see variable values in real-time, set breakpoints, add watches on variables to see values changing, and much more.
+Because the C++ Plugin uses the Visual Studio IDE, it supports highly efficient debugging.
+It helps you find semantic errors, observe variable values in real time, set breakpoints, add watches on variables to monitor changes, and much more.

-If we now run our plugin by pressing the F5 on the keyboard, load the setup we created for testing the plugin and assign the channels as seen in image 29.
+Let’s run our plugin by pressing F5 on the keyboard.
+Then, load the setup we previously created for testing and assign the channels as shown in Image 29.

-Then enter the Measure mode in Dewesoft we quickly get an error message.
+Next, enter Measure mode in Dewesoft.
+Almost immediately, we receive an error message.

 1posInputChannel